 Does every DS260 take the same time to process?

 No. There is some background checks required on each case that vary according to the situation of the selectees.
 The precise details of the checks are not published, but we can guess they are mainly about ensuring security of the USA.
 That means they communicate with agencies and foreign governments about the details you provide on the DS260.
 Some countries co-operate with the USA, some don’t.
 In countries that don’t co-operate you can expect DS260 will take longer.
 So, some cases are very simple, and some not so simple.
 If a selectee was raised in Western Europe, works in an office and has never travelled to certain high risk countries we can expect the DS260 processing (once the case is ACTUALLY processed, not queued) to be quick.
-If on the other hand someone has travel history around certain countries in the middle East or lists their work as “Nuclear weapons specialist”, well they can expect the US government to take longer over those checks.
+If on the other hand someone has travel history around certain countries in the Middle East or lists their work as “Nuclear weapons specialist”, well they can expect the US government to take longer over those checks.

 So – never assume that all DS260s submitted on the same day will complete processing on the same day.
 There will be variations.

 When will I be interviewed?
-Is my number safe?

 Interview timing is mainly based on your case number, and where that number is ranked within each region.
 If you submitted your DS260 early, but have a high case number within your region, you will wait until that case number is ready to be interviewed.
 So – if you are case number 10000 in AS region for example you can expect a long wait before being interviewed.
 However regions have their own numbering, SO that same number in AF region (where the highest case number could be a lot higher) that 10000 number would be very low.
 So “low or high” number is relative within the region.